How to File a Personal Injury Claim Without a Lawyer

 Step 6 – Negotiate With the Adjuster

 Expect a call or letter.
-The first offer often ignores pain damages.
+The first offer often ignores pain and damage.
 Do not accept on the spot.
 Thank the adjuster, ask for the offer in writing, and note the reasons given.
 Prepare a counteroffer backed by bills and your journal entries.
+Negotiate with the adjuster using proven advice from car accident lawyers and offer tips on talking to insurance adjusters.

 Stick to facts and use dollar figures, not round guesses.
 If fault is questioned, walk through Utah’s 50-percent rule and show why your share is low.
 Log every conversation: date, time, and highlights.